Strong convergence of finite element approximations for a fourth-order stochastic pseudo-parabolic equation with additive noise: Abstract

 \section{Abstract}

-In this article, we have analyzed semi-discrete finite element approximation and full discretization of the Stochastic semilinear generalized Benjamin-Bona-Mahony equation in a bounded convex polygonal domain driven by additive Wiener noise.
-We use the finite element method for spatial discretization and the semi-implicit method for time discretization and derive a strong convergence rate with respect to both parameters (spatial and temporal).
-Numerical experiments have also been performed to support theoretical bounds.
+In this article, we analyze semi-discrete finite element approximation and full discretization of a fourth-order stochastic pseudo-parabolic equation in a bounded convex polygonal domain driven by additive Wiener noise.
+We use the finite element method for spatial discretization and the semi-implicit method for temporal discretization, and obtain strong convergence rates with respect to both the spatial and temporal mesh sizes.
+Numerical experiments are presented to support the theoretical convergence rates.